rahulbattu15-boop/password-strength-checker/docs/day3_insights.md

-# Day 3: Data Exploration
+# Day 3: Looking At The Data

-Dataset shape: 10000 rows x 6 columns
+The dataset has 10000 rows and 6 columns.

-## Columns
+## What Is In The Columns

-Password, Has Lowercase, Has Uppercase, Has Special Character, Length, Strength
+We have columns for Password Has Lowercase Has Uppercase Has Special Character, Length and Strength.

-## Missing Values
+## Are There Any Missing Values

-- Password: 0
+- Password: there are no missing values

-- Has Lowercase: 0
+- Has Lowercase: there are no missing values

-- Has Uppercase: 0
+- Has there are no missing values

-- Has Special Character: 0
+- Has Special Character: there are no missing values

-- Length: 0
+- Length: there are no missing values

-- Strength: 0
+- Strength: there are no missing values

-## Key Findings
+## What Did We Find Out

-- Average password length: 9.42
+- The average length of a password is 9.42

-- Shortest password length: 3
+- The shortest password is 3 characters long

-- Longest password length: 16
+- The longest password is 16 characters long

-- Strength distribution: {'Strong': 5952, 'Weak': 2197, 'Medium': 1851}
+- When we look at the strength of the passwords we see that

+5952 Passwords are Strong

+2197 Passwords are Weak

+1851 Passwords are Medium

-- Longer passwords and a mix of character types usually improve password strength.
+- Passwords that are longer and have a mix of character types are usually stronger.

-## Charts
+## Charts We Made

-- `docs/strength_distribution.png`
-- `docs/password_length_distribution.png`
+- we have a chart that shows the strength distribution of the passwords in `docs/strength_distribution.png`

+- we have a chart that shows the length distribution of the passwords, in `docs/password_length_distribution.png`